What Grows in Berkshire County, Massachusetts

 What hardiness zone is Berkshire County, Massachusetts?

-Berkshire County spans USDA hardiness zones 5a-6b, according to the USDA Agricultural Research Service Plant Hardiness Zone Map 2023.
-Zones are based on average annual extreme minimum temperatures from 1991-2020 weather data.
+Berkshire County sits in USDA hardiness zone 5b, per the USDA Plant Hardiness Zone Map 2023.
+Zones reflect average annual extreme minimum temperatures from 1991–2020 weather data.

 What vegetables grow in Berkshire County?